-The quintessential rock star (with all the vices -- drugs, cars, and women -- to prove it), English bad boy Pete Doherty practically spent more of his time in the early 21st century in the tabloids than he did on-stage, his numerous arrests and run-ins with the law fodder for the paparazzi, fans, and critics alike.
+Along with his work with the Libertines and Babyshambles, Peter Doherty also pursued a solo career.
 Born to a father in the British Army, Doherty passed much of his youth moving from place to place, both in England and abroad.
-An intelligent child and a good student, he immersed himself in books, especially Romantic and war poetry, even choosing to study English literature at university.
-He didn't stay long in the academic world, however, dropping out after a year and moving into a London apartment with guitarist and singer Carl Barat, whom he had recently met.
-The two, though they didn't always agree on everything, felt a kind of artistic connection, and were soon writing songs together, employing a variety of different characters (including a prostitute and a 70-year-old) to complete their band, which they called the Libertines.
-They finally settled on a lineup -- Doherty and Barat on vocals and guitars, John Hassall on bass, and Gary Powell on drums -- in the first years of the new millennium and were signed to Rough Trade in December 2001.
-Their first single, "What a Waste," was released the next year and was followed shortly after by the full-length debut, Up the Bracket.
+An intelligent child and a good student, he immersed himself in books, especially Romantic and war poetry, and studied English literature at university.
+However, he dropped out after a year and moved into a London apartment with guitarist and singer Carl Barât.
+They began writing songs together, employing a variety of different characters (including a prostitute and a 70-year-old) to complete their band, which they called the Libertines.
+They finally settled on a lineup -- Doherty and Barât on vocals and guitars, John Hassall on bass, and Gary Powell on drums -- and were signed to Rough Trade in December 2001.
+Their first single, "What a Waste," was released the next year and was followed shortly thereafter by the critically acclaimed full-length debut Up the Bracket.